-models in general, and the WTP method in particular, provide a new approach with which to quantify these welfare effects.
+Based on hospital capacity and occupancy rate data, the Florida Agency for Health Care Administration (AHCA) ruled that the construction of a new hospital is justified for providing medical care for the fast growing population in Clay County, Florida.
+14 The question for CON regulators remains as to which one of the proposed hospitals provides the highest benefit to the community.
+Empirical demand models in general, and the WTP method in particular, provide a new approach to quantify these welfare effects.
 Patient preferences are revealed in their choice behavior and can be measured by the empirical model.
 The estimated parameters in the model can then be used to calculate the patients' expected maximum utility after a new hospital is introduced.
-I first estimate the empirical model including a vector of hospital characteristics for control types (for profit, not for profit, or government), teaching status, nursing intensity, and capital intensity.
-The model controls for services offered by hospital, the travel time from patient's home to the hospital, as well as detailed patient demographic and clinical information.
+We first estimate the empirical model including a vector of hospital characteristics for control types (for profit, not for profit, or government), teaching status, nursing intensity, capital intensity.

+The model controls for services offered by hospital, the travel time from patient's home to the hospital, as well as detailed patient demographic and clinical information.15

 The estimated parameters from the model are used to measure the indirect utility from the addition of a new hospital into the area.
-To estimate the value of aggregate utility, I need to determine the service area by the new hospital.
-I use the joint 16 zip codes listed in Table 3 as the service area of the new hospital, as these were the areas explicitly proposed in the CON applications.
+To estimate the value of aggregate utility, we need to determine the service area by the new hospital.
+We use the joint 16 zip codes listed in table 4 as the service area of the new hospital, as these were the areas explicitly proposed in the CON applications.
 The last column is the primary service areas for Orange Park in the application, consistent with the choice sets constructed from 2005 hospital inpatient discharge data.
 The proposed service areas of the three hospitals overlap, while BMC Clay proposes to serve a larger area.
 BMC Clay and SVMC Clay also share some of the zip codes currently served by Orange Park.
-As a result, I expect that a new hospital by either Baptist or St. Vincent would attract patients away from the existing provider, Orange Park, and thereby increase competition in the local market.
+As a result we expect that a new hospital by either Baptist or St. Vincent would attract patients away from the existing provider, Orange Park, and thereby increase competition in the local market.

 Bootstrap methods provide the estimated standard errors of the aggregate utility for patients in proposed service areas after introducing new hospitals.
-The first column in Table 4 is the aggregate patient utility from existing providers.
-Columns 2 and 3 are the utility from adding the new hospital, BMC Clay, and the percentage increase from current utility level.
-Columns 4 and 5 are the level and percentage change in utility from OPMC Clay.
+The first column in table 5 is the aggregate patient utility from existing providers.
+Column 2 and 3 are the utility from adding the new hospital, BMC Clay, and the percentage increase from current utility level.
+Column 4 and 5 are the level and percentage change in utility from OPMC Clay.
 The last two columns are results for introducing SVMC Clay.
-The average utility (standard error) after
+The average utility (standard error) after introducing BMC Clay, OPMC Clay or SVMC Clay is 34.20% (5.30%), 12.84% (3.36%), and 24.66% (2.46%) higher, respectively than the current level.
+The increase in utility is statistically significant for all three new hospitals, while the increase generated by BMC Clay and SVMC Clay is significantly larger than OPMC Clay.
+The utility increase between BMC Clay and SVMC Clay is not statistically different.